 - Some less serious long-term side effects of Adderall are dry mouth, dizziness, weight loss, insomnia, constipation, headaches, feeling hyper, and jittery.

 - Other difficulties may include loss of motor control and coordination, stomach pain, shortness of breath, tremors, heart palpitations, and psychosis.

 - The longer the drug is used, and the more you take, the higher the long-term side effects are of Adderall.

 Studies show that Adderall is an addicting drug.
 Experts advise that a long-term inpatient treatment center is the best course of action.
 This will equip you for life outside the safe walls of the center and help prevent relapses.
 Understanding your disease and the situations you may encounter that trigger drug use is imperative.
 A controlled withdrawal will help you face recovery safely.

 Why Should I Consider Memphis Recovery Centers?

 Memphis Recovery Centers offers an individualized treatment center.
 We focus on treating your specific issue in a way that works for you.
 As a non-profit center, we often work outside the realm of insurance coverage.
 We want you to stay as long as you need, not what the insurance company says you need.
 We CARE about our clients and want to make sure they receive the treatment necessary to be successful in recovery.
 Some other therapy services we offer are:

-Memphis Recovery Centers can help you overcome your Adderall addiction.
-Our friendly, compassionate team of therapists and professionals will help you get on the road to recovery.
-Give us a call today at 866.304.8254 to get started on your journey to a drug-free life.
+At Memphis Recovery Centers, our friendly and knowledgeable staff is standing by to help you overcome your Adderall addiction.
+Our therapists and professionals will help you determine which of our therapy options would be best for you and get you on the road to recovery from Adderall addiction.
+Fill out our online contact form or give us a call today at 866.304.8254 to get started on your journey to a drug-free life.